matteocodogno/event-logger/README.md

 Install application dependencies with Yarn `yarn install`; as part of the installation, a pre-commit git hook should be installed through husky.

+We need to install ios dependencies and to do that we have to run `pod install` from the **ios** folder.

+**P.S.** Cocoapods is the dependency manager for Xcode project, we can install it by run `sudo gem install cocoapods`.

 #### Android

 To execute the App on Android emulator you need to install a platform SDK and configure an Android Virtual Device from Android Studio IDE.